Alir3z4/django-blog-book/chapter1.md

 # Chapter 1: Installing Python & Django

 Before going further and implement our beloved Blog in Django, we need to install Python and Django.
-Installing both is simple and requires not much of hassble.
+Installing both is simple and requires not much of hassle.

 In this book we'll be writing our web site in **Python 2** and **Django 1.9**.